Bottoms Up: A History of Prohibition in Arizona

 There has long been a tradition of drinking alcoholic beverages here in Arizona.

 Ancient Native Americans here made fermented drinks out of corn (called tiswin), and the fruits of the pitahaya and prickly pear.
-Spanish missionaries brought grapes, wheat and barley to have some nice crusty bread and grape jelly – not!
-They brought it here to make wine and beer, of course.
+Spanish missionaries brought grapes, wheat and barley to have tasty food, of course, but also to make wine and beer.
 German immigrant, Alexander Levin, established the first commercial brewery in Arizona in 1864.
 And by the early 1880s, the Bagley brothers of Mesa built the first commercial winery in the territory.

 When the railroad came to Arizona, trains brought cheaper beer, wine, and spirits to the region.
 That made things difficult for local brewers, vintners, and distillers, but many were still able to grow and prosper, until disaster struck in the form of a successful ballot initiative in November 1914.
 Arizonans had voted by a narrow margin to prohibit the sale, manufacture, and consumption of alcohol in the state.
 It was the thirteenth state to do so, five years before the national ban was enacted.
 Breweries, wineries, and distilleries had to close.
 They, as well as bars, restaurants, and stores, had to jettison whatever stock they had left by January 1, 1915.

-Some businesses tried to diversify so they could stay in business.
-We know that Billie Gammel, who had purchased the Rosson House in 1914, tried to turn his bar, The Capital Saloon, into a soda shop.
-When that failed, the family turned to renting out rooms in their house to make ends meet.
+Some businesses tried to diversify so they could stay open.
+We know that Billie and Frankie Gammel, who had purchased the Rosson House in August 1914, were already advertising for rooms to rent in a month later.
+Billie also tried to turn his bar, The Capital Saloon, into a soda shop, which failed.
 He also attempted ranching, and tried opening a bar in Mexico.
 It, too, failed.
-Other businesses (along with the All Saints Catholic Church of Tucson) tried taking the state to court, claiming the new law was unconstitutional, but their application was denied, and in 1916 Arizonans voted to keep prohibition by a 3 to 1 margin.
-In 1919, Congress passed the Volstead Act over President Wilson’s veto, and national prohibition was enacted.
+Other businesses, along with the All Saints Catholic Church of Tucson, tried taking the state to court, claiming the new law was unconstitutional, but their application was denied, and in 1916 Arizonans voted to keep prohibition by a 3 to 1 margin.
+Three years later, Congress passed the Volstead Act over President Wilson’s veto, and Prohibition was enacted nationwide.

-Prohibition was here to stay.
-So everyone in Arizona and across the nation gave up on alcohol and abided by all new state and national laws, drinking only lemonade and iced tea, and boosted the economy by spending their money on their homes and families instead of alcohol.
+Teetotalling was here to stay.
+So, of course everyone in Arizona and across the country gave up on alcohol and abided by all new state and national laws, drinking only lemonade and iced tea, and boosted the economy by spending their money on their homes and families instead of alcohol.
 Everyone lived Happily Ever After…

 …